open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/database/snowflake/index.md

 To deploy OpenMetadata, check the Deployment guides.
 {%/inlineCallout%}

-To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

-To ingest basic metadata snowflake user must have the following priviledges:
+To ingest basic metadata snowflake user must have the following privileges:
   - `USAGE` Privilege on Warehouse
   - `USAGE` Privilege on Database
   - `USAGE` Privilege on Schema